You are currently viewing The Power of CSS3 Animation: Creating a Flying Plane with Parallax Effect

 4. Result

-• Clouds drifting at different speeds,
+• Clouds drifting at varying speeds,

-• Mountains moving slowly below.
+• Mountains moving slowly beneath.

 All done purely with CSS3 animations — no JavaScript required!